Stina Bergman Blix

 Detta stycke finns inte på svenska, därför visas den engelska versionen.

 Stina Bergman Blix has previously worked as a researcher at Stockholm University.
-She is currently a Score Fellow at Stockholm Centre for Organizational Research, Stockholm University and has been an Honorary Visiting Scholar at Flinders University, Adelaide, Australia.
+She has been a Score Fellow at Stockholm Centre for Organizational Research, Stockholm University and an Honorary Visiting Scholar at Flinders University, Adelaide, Australia.

 She was the coordinator of the European Sociological Association Emotion Research Network 2015-17.
 She is still an active member and part of the advisory board.